 As you can see from the video, the pace today will slows down quite a bit.
 Helping each person adapt to the low level of oxygen.
 You will be reaching heights above 4,000m/ 13,123 feet today, which is a true test.
-Exercise is a critical part of the acclimatization process, as your heart rate needs to be up and running but not too high.
+Exercise is a critical part of the acclimatization process, so your heart rate needs to be up and running, however it should not be too high.
 You do not want to be pushing lactic acid into the muscles.
-This lactic acid will fatigue you and makes recovery more challenging especially when you are on a multi-day expedition or trip or climb up Kilimanjaro.
+This lactic acid will fatigue you and makes recovery more challenging.
+Especially when you are on a multi-day expedition or climb up Kilimanjaro.

 The initial climb out of Shira Camp 2 is quite gradual.
-With stunning views of the mountain, it is an enjoyable couple of hours of gradual walking up hill you come out of the shrubs and grass and move into a low oxygen environment.
-As you will see in the video the climate changes from moorland to more Alpine desert.
-You can see rock all around you some big, most are small rocks that were thrown out of the volcano on it’s last eruption.
+With stunning views of the mountain, it is an enjoyable couple of hours.
+The trail is quite gradual up-hill, until you move out of the grass and shrubs.
+Then you are moving into into a low oxygen environment.
+As you will see in the video, the climate changes from Moorland to Alpine Desert.
+You can see rock all around you some big, some small, that were thrown out of the volcano on it’s last eruption.
 This is a very unique hiking experience.

-The goal is always to spend time at this new altitude giving you a chance to get your body used to the lack of oxygen.
+The goal is always to spend time at this any new altitude, giving your body the chance to get used to the lack of oxygen.
 The walk to this point will have taken approximately 4 hours, and when we arrive at the Lava Tower, you will be rewarded with the achievement!
 Our team will have prepared lunch and set up the tent for the group to eat at the Lava Tower.
-After 45 minutes to one hour you will continue the route down to Barranco camp at 3,900m/ 12,795ft.
+After 45 minutes to one hour you will continue the route down to Barranco Camp at 3,900m/ 12,795ft.

-The route drops steeply down the back of the lava tower and you need to take your time on this rocky section.
-The next couple of hours will be spent following the trail down towards the Barranco valley.
-This is a nice walk through the lush barranco valley and very different from the walk up to the lava tower.
+After lunch, the route drops steeply down the back of the lava tower and you need to take your time on this rocky section.
+The next couple of hours follow the trail further down the Barranco Valley.
+This is a nice walk through the lush Barranco Valley and is very different from the walk up to the lava tower.
 Once you reach the Camp, you will see the looming Barranco Wall at the end of the Camp.
 In the far distance, you will also see the lights of the Villagers at the base of the mountains.

-Kilimanjaro day 4 lemosho route is a challenging day.
+Kilimanjaro Day 4 on the Lemosho Route is a challenging day.
 The first three days are a nice mix of easier and harder days.
-Day 4 on the Lemosho route is challenging and you need to be walking and training for similar times at home.
-Make sure you are out walking 7 to 12 miles with a weighted back pack on a regular basis and supplementing this with weekly training.
+Day 4 on the Lemosho Route will be the most challenging so far.
+You need to be walking and training for similar times at home to be successful.
+Make sure you are out walking 7 to 12 miles, with a weighted back pack on a regular basis and supplementing this with weekly training.

-Kilimanjaro day 4 Lemosho route has 7 hours of hiking and covers 10.8km/ 6.7 miles of distance.
+Kilimanjaro Day 4 on the Lemosho Route has approximately 7 hours of hiking and covers 10.8km/ 6.7 miles of distance.